morimekta/providence/docs/java-libraries.md

 This will annotate the generic constructor, and the field getters with jackson annotations to locate which values to read and handle as what.
-The resulting JSON should be compatible with the JSON serialization format, though is not as efficient for serialization / deserialization.
+The resulting JSON should be compatible with the JSON serialization format, though is not as efficient for serialization / deserialization as the PJsonSerializer.

 ## Providence : Core - Streams